 To listen attentively calls for several physical and psychological phenomena.
 Physically a listener has to be healthy.
 If one’s health is bad he cannot listen.
 His attention will be distracted by the pains he has.

-Again there should be no other interesting happening around that could prevent any sound that is higher than that sound one is expected to listen to.
+Again there should be no other interesting happening around that could prevent any sound that is higher than the sound one is expected to listen to.

 Most important is that there should not be any unfavorable odor around where a person is listening to another.
 There should not be any picture or any extraordinary person around that can distract the listener’s attention.